 Sections \ref{sec:dmevolnradiative} and \ref{sec:otherproc} dealt with the evolution of the atom's density matrix due to various processes.
 In this section, we study the evolution of the components of the $21$-cm radiation's phase-space density matrix $f_{X,jm}(\omega)$.
 In particular, the intensity monopole $f_{\text{I},0 0}$ and quadupole $f_{\text{I}, 2 m}$ are the relevant multipoles to study for the effect on the brightness temperature.

 The baryon rest frame simplifies the details of the matter-radiation interaction, hence we use it throughout this calculation.
-We restrict ourselves to quantities which are atmost of the first order in smallness in terms of the matter overdensity $\delta$.
+We restrict ourselves to quantities which are at most of the first order in smallness in terms of the matter overdensity $\delta$.

 The only quantity related to the radiation field with a zeroth-order piece is the intensity monopole $f_{\text{I}, 0 0}$.
-From the discussion in Section \ref{sec:introduction}, we expect the matter velocity $\bm v$ and the intensity and polarization quadrupoles, $f_{\text{I}, 2 m}$ and $f_{E, 2 m}$, to be quantities of the first order in smallness.
+From the discussion in Sec.~\ref{sec:introduction}, we expect the matter velocity $\bm v$ and the intensity and polarization quadrupoles, $f_{\text{I}, 2 m}$ and $f_{E, 2 m}$, to be quantities of the first order in smallness.

 The Boltzmann equation for a generic component of the phase space density $f_{X}$ is